Gulzhub/quizGulz-js/README.md

 Hello there!!
 This is Gulzar.

-Welcome to my first quiz app or something like that.
+Welcome to my first quiz app.
 It is pretty basic.
 Try it out.